Mossman1215/ShowTodayTickets/README.md

-# ShowTodayTickets
+# Show Today's Tickets
-Browser Extension to Hide all tickets except today in Manage Engine
+Browser Extension to Hide all tickets except ones that are created today in Manage Engine

 Written for firefox but should work with chrome